Skip to Content

 Butter beans are my favourite, but it is made with all sorts of beans across the region.
 There is even a Greek variant that uses green beans.

-It is super simple to cook and tastes fantastic, it’s also really generous leaving plenty of leftovers for tomorrow’s lunch.
+It is super simple to cook and tastes fantastic; it's also really generous, leaving plenty of leftovers for tomorrow's lunch.

 Overhead fasolia, Middle Eastern lamb and butter bean stew.